simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 29-Mar 02 2024
+Solar Radiation Storm Forecast for Mar 01-Mar 03 2024

-              Feb 29  Mar 01  Mar 02
+              Mar 01  Mar 02  Mar 03
-S1 or greater   15%     15%     15%
+S1 or greater   15%     15%      1%

-Rationale: A slight chance for an S1 (Minor) solar radiation event will persist through 02 Mar primarily due to the flare history and location of AR 3590,
+Rationale: There is a slight chance for S1 (Minor) solar radiation storms through 02 Mar.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 28 2024 1855 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Feb 29-Mar 02 2024
+Radio Blackout Forecast for Mar 01-Mar 03 2024

-              Feb 29        Mar 01        Mar 02
+              Mar 01        Mar 02        Mar 03
-R1-R2           50%           50%           50%
+R1-R2           50%           50%           25%
-R3 or greater   10%           10%           10%
+R3 or greater   10%           10%            1%

-Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity, with a slight chance for an isolated R3 (Strong) radio blackout due to an X-class flare event, will persist through 02 Mar primarily due to the potential exhibited by AR 3590 along with the growth of AR 3595.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts through 03 Mar due primarily to the flare potential of Region 3590.

 ```